 One way to achieve this is to look at where each lead came from.
 Have they signed up because they’re a member of a specific Facebook group?
 Or did you sign up as a result of your Google Ads campaign?
 All of this can help you understand your leads’ needs better.

 Remember you need to segment your audience and have a different email template based on their attendance, as well.
 People who missed your webinar are still valid opportunities and are worth engaging with.
 And don't forget to include a recording of the session and invite them to ask any questions they might have.
+This might also get followed with surveys for webinar that will be relevant for upcoming events.
+Last but not least, sending a personalized thank you email after webinar is another great way to engage your audience.

 4. Ask open-ended questions